 In addition, under the terms of the Change in Control Agreements and in consideration of our promise to pay benefits in accordance with the terms of the Change in Control Agreements, Messrs.
-O'Leary and King covenant, for a two-year period, not solicit or attempt to solicit, directly or indirectly, the Company's or an affiliate's customers and not to render any services for a competitor that are substantially similar to those Mr. O'Leary or Mr. King, as applicable, provided to the Company or an affiliate.
+O'Leary and King covenant, for a two-year period, not to solicit or attempt to solicit, directly or indirectly, Tredegar's or an affiliate's customers and not to render any services for a competitor that are substantially similar to those Mr. O'Leary or Mr. King, as applicable, provided Tredegar or an affiliate.
 Messrs.
-O'Leary and King also covenant, for a one-year period, not to offer employment to, hire, solicit, or cause to be solicited or recruited, directly or indirectly, any employee of the Company or any affiliate for the purpose of having such employee terminate his or her employment with the Company or any affiliate.
+O'Leary and King also covenant, for a one-year period, not to offer employment to, hire, solicit, or cause to be solicited or recruited, directly or indirectly, any employee of Tredegar or any affiliate for the purpose of having such employee terminate his or her employment with Tredegar or any affiliate.